When Strong Conviction Becomes a Cognitive Trap

 Common Misconceptions About Confirmation Bias

-Misconception 1 — Only Inexperienced Investors Have It
+Misconception 1: Only Inexperienced Investors Have It

-Evidence shows the opposite.
+Research often shows the opposite.

-Misconception 2 — More Research Solves the Problem
+Misconception 2: More Research Solves the Problem

-More research usually strengthens the bias.
+More research often strengthens the bias.

-The correct solution is adversarial research.
+The correct solution is adversarial research:

-Winning positions can contain the same bias structure.
+Winning positions can contain identical bias structures.

 Exit Signals That Do Not Require Predicting the Bottom

-Signal 1 — The Original Catalyst Has Passed
+Signal 1: The Original Catalyst Has Passed

 Key question:

-Signal 2 — Explanations Become Increasingly Complex
+Signal 2: Explanations Become Increasingly Complex

-Signal 3 — The Peer Group Recovers but Your Holding Does Not
+Signal 3: The Peer Group Recovers but Your Holding Does Not

 Frequently Asked Questions